UDOOboard/Gear-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/02_Getting_Started_with_Arduino_Leonardo.md

 #### ModemManager conflict

-If you have issues when trying to upload a sketch on the Arduino Leonardo-compatible ATmega32U4 of UDOO BOLT you probably have a conflict with the program **ModemManager** (installed by default on many Linux distros like Ubuntu).
+If you have issues when trying to upload a sketch on the Arduino Leonardo-compatible ATmega32U4 of UDOO BOLT GEAR you probably have a conflict with the program **ModemManager** (installed by default on many Linux distros like Ubuntu).

 Modem Manager tries to open any serial port (ttyACM0 of the Arduino Leonardo included) checking if it's a modem and this usually creates conflicts with the upload mechanism.

 If you have installed *ModemManager* on your Linux you can try to disable or uninstall it (https://askubuntu.com/questions/216114/how-can-i-remove-modem-manager-from-boot)

-Since you probably don't have a modem on your UDOO BOLT you can safely uninstall the package to solve the issue or disable it running the commands:
+Since you probably don't have a modem on your UDOO BOLT GEAR you can safely uninstall the package to solve the issue or disable it running the commands:

     sudo systemctl stop ModemManager.service
     sudo systemctl disable ModemManager.service